motorlatitude/MotorBot-Legacy/APIDocs.md

-# Motorbot - Music API
+# MotorBot - Music API

 This is the documentation for the music api.
 Motorbot's music can be controlled through these endpoints.